SoAG/twitterspellcheck/README.md

 Average Tweet Length: 12 words per tweet

 ##Usage
 The libraries webpy and tweepy are already included. nltk has to be installed on your system (http://nltk.org/install.html).

+The program can be started by navigating to the downloaded folder and  typing "python gui_tweetspellchecker.py" in the commandline.
+This starts the webserver which is reachable through the browser (http://localhost:8080 )